danb35/freenas-iocage-nextcloud/README.md

 ```
 JAIL_IP="192.168.1.199"
 DEFAULT_GW_IP="192.168.1.1"
+INTERFACE="igb0"
 POOL_PATH="/mnt/tank"
 JAIL_NAME="nextcloud"
 TIME_ZONE="America/New_York" # See http://php.net/manual/en/timezones.php
 HOST_NAME="YOUR_FQDN"
 STANDALONE_CERT=0
 DNS_CERT=0
+TEST_CERT="--test"
 ```
 Many of the options are self-explanatory, and all should be adjusted to suit your needs.
 JAIL_IP and DEFAULT_GW_IP are the IP address and default gateway, respectively, for your jail.
+INTERFACE is the network interface that your FreeNAS server is actually using.
+If you have multiple interfaces, run `ifconfig` and see which one has an IP address, and enter that one here.
 POOL_PATH is the path for your data pool, on which the Nextcloud user data and MariaDB database will be stored.
 JAIL_NAME is the name of the jail, and wouldn't ordinarily need to be changed.
 TIME_ZONE is the time zone of your location, as PHP sees it--see the link above for a list of all valid time zone expressions.

 HOST_NAME is the fully-qualified domain name you want to assign to your installation.
 You must own (or at least control) this domain, because Let's Encrypt will test that control.
 STANDALONE_CERT and DNS_CERT control which validation method Let's Encrypt will use to do this.
 If HOST_NAME is accessible to the outside world--that is, you have ports 80 and 443 (at least) forwarded to your jail, so that if an outside user browses to http://HOST_NAME/, he'll reach your jail--set STANDALONE_CERT to 1, and DNS_CERT to 0.
 If HOST_NAME is not accessible to the outside world, but your DNS provider has an API that allows you to make automated changes, set DNS_CERT to 1, and STANDALONE_CERT to 0.
-In that case, you'll also need to copy `configs/acme_dns_issue.sh_orig` to `configs/acme_dns_issue.sh`, edit its contents appropriately, and make it executable (`chmod +x configs/acme_dns_issue.sh`)
+In that case, you'll also need to copy `configs/acme_dns_issue.sh_orig` to `configs/acme_dns_issue.sh`, edit its contents appropriately, and make it executable (`chmod +x configs/acme_dns_issue.sh`).

+Finally, TEST_CERT is a flag to issue test certificates from Let's Encrypt.
+They'll run through the same issuance process in the same, but will come from an un-trusted certificate authority (so you'll get a warning when you first visit your site).
+For test purposes, I recommend you set this to "--test" as above, otherwise the [Let's Encrypt rate limits](https://letsencrypt.org/docs/rate-limits/) may prevent issuing the cert when you most want it.
+Once you've confirmed that everything is working properly, you can set TEST_CERT to "".

 It's also critical that HOST_NAME resolves to your jail from **inside** your network.
 You'll probably need to configure this on your router.

 ### Execution
 Once you've downloaded the script, prepared the configuration file, and (if applicable) made the necessary edits to `configs/acme_dns_issue.sh`, make this script executable (`chmod +x nextcloud-jail.sh`) and run it (`./nextcloud-jail.sh`).
 The script will run for several minutes.
-When it finishes, your jail will be created, Nextcloud will be installed, and you'll be shown the database settings to configure your Nextcloud installation.
+When it finishes, your jail will be created, Nextcloud will be installed and configured, and you'll be shown the randomly-generated password for the default user ("admin").
+You can then log in and create users, add data, and generally do whatever else you like.

-### Further Configuration
-There's further configuration that needs to be done inside the jail after Nextcloud is set up; more to follow shortly on this.